blaenk/blaenk.github.com/source/lately/index.markdown

 layout: page
 title: "Lately"
 date: 2012-12-28 23:19
+updated: 2013-01-17 23:19
 comments: true
 sharing: true
 footer: true
 ---

+{% include post/date.html %}

+* Table of Contents
+{:toc}

-This page, which should be updated regularly, is where I talk about the things I've been up to lately.
+This page lists some things I've been up to lately.
 Comments are enabled in case you'd like to comment on anything or have any questions.

+_Updated {{ updated }}_

 ###Currently Working On###